 Burnaby Environment Week is an annual week-long program of environmentally-themed community activities held in early June to coincide with Canadian Environment Week.
 Activities are coordinated by City staff who work with our many community partners to deliver activities that are family oriented, informative and encourage community participation.
-Burnaby Environment Week’s schedule typically occurs at the same time as Environment Canada’s Canadian Environment Week.

 2014 Environment Week ~ Saturday, May 31 to Saturday, June 7